-UNESCO-Chair on Personalised and Adaptive Distance Education
+1. UNESCO Chair on Personalized and Adaptive Distance Education

 Technology-based, personalised and adaptive learning

-- Rule-based (based on strict rules/heuristics specified by the instructor),
+- Rule-based (based on strict rules/heuristics specified by the instructor)

-As part of the preliminary work for the UNESCO Chair, various partners from Africa (South Africa, Namibia, Rwanda and Tanzania), Eastern Europe (Ukraine and Russia) and Western Europe (Spain) have made their interest known.
-Two forms of partnership have been established: research cooperation and network cooperation.
+Various partners from Africa (South Africa, Namibia, Rwanda and Tanzania), Eastern Europe (Ukraine and Russia) and Western Europe (Spain) have documented their interest as part of the preparations for the UNESCO Chair.
+Two forms of partnerships have been established: research cooperation and network cooperation.